Magdalena Sibylla of Hesse-Darmstadt

-Landgravine Magdalena Sibylla of Hesse-Darmstadt (28 April 1652 – 11 August 1712) was regent of the Duchy of Württemberg from 1677 to 1693, and was a prominent German composer of baroque hymns.
+Landgravine Magdalena Sibylla of Hesse-Darmstadt (28 April 1652 – 11 August 1712) was a regent of the Duchy of Württemberg from 1677 to 1693 and a prominent German composer of baroque hymns.

 Life

-Magdalena Sibylla, Duchess of Württemberg was born in Darmstadt, the daughter of Louis VI, Landgrave of Hesse-Darmstadt and Duchess Maria Elisabeth of Holstein-Gottorp.
-As a child she lost her mother and came into the care of her aunt, the Queen Dowager Hedwig Eleonora of Sweden.
+Magdalena Sibylla was born in Darmstadt as the eldest daughter of Louis VI, Landgrave of Hesse-Darmstadt and Duchess Maria Elisabeth of Holstein-Gottorp.
+She lost her mother at the age of 13 and later came under the care of her aunt, the Queen Dowager Hedwig Eleonora of Sweden.
 In Stockholm, she manifested deep religious beliefs.
-On the occasion of a visit to the Württemberg crown prince William Louis she became engaged to him.
-They married on 6 November 1673 in Darmstadt.
+On the occasion of a visit of the Württemberg crown prince William Louis, she became engaged to him.
+They were married on 6 November 1673 in Darmstadt.
+Like her mother, Magdalena Sibylla was constantly pregnant during her marriage, giving birth once a year.

-Just six months after the ceremony Duke Eberhard III died and her husband Wilhelm Ludwig inherited the throne of Württemberg.
-In 1677 he, too, died of a heart attack.
-Thus, the 25-year-old Magdalena Sibylla became Duchess of Württemberg and regent for her minor son Eberhard Ludwig, who would take the throne in 1693, at the age of 16.
+Just six months after the wedding, Duke Eberhard III died, and her husband Wilhelm Ludwig inherited the throne of Württemberg.
+In 1677, he too died of a heart attack.
+Thus, the 25-year-old Magdalena Sibylla became Dowager Duchess of Württemberg and regent for her minor son Eberhard Ludwig, who would take power in 1693, at the age of 16.

 Through piety and prudence in all decisions, she enjoyed great popularity.
 Her religion is reflected in the numerous hymns she wrote, quite a few of which found a permanent place in Protestant hymnals.
 From 1690 to 1692, she employed the composer Johann Pachelbel.
 After the accession of the heir apparent, she retreated to Kirchheim castle, where she died.